A Two Year Academic Course – Next Course 2016 – 2018

 The course is suitable for professionals in the fields of education, childcare, and family therapy.
 Students gain theoretical and practical knowledge as well as hands-on experience in the treatment of infants diagnosed on the autism spectrum and their families.

-Upon fulfilling course requirements (attendance, individual practice, and submission of final paper), graduates of the school receive a diploma from the School for Social Science, of Bar-Ilan University and the Mifne Center.
+Upon fulfilling course requirements (attendance, individual practical experience, and submission of final paper), graduates of the school receive a diploma from the School of social science at Bar-Ilan University and the Mifne Center.